vike256/Unibot/README.md

 # Unibot

 Unibot is a multi-functional assistant tool developed for PC shooter games.
-Unibot works by simulating mouse input, which works with the following methods:
+It simulates mouse input using various methods:
-- Calling Windows mouse_event functions through Python
+- **Windows mouse_event functions**
-- Using the Interception driver to simulate mouse input
+- **Interception driver**
-- Using external hardware capable of simulating a human interface device, such as an Arduino Leonardo, or any Raspberry Pi Pico variant.
-Unibot can communicate with these boards either through a COM port or a socket connection (ethernet or Wi-Fi).
+- **External hardware** capable of simulating a human interface device, such as an Arduino Leonardo or any Raspberry Pi Pico variant

+Unibot can communicate with these boards through a COM port or a socket connection (Ethernet or Wi-Fi).

+## Key Features

+**1. Aim Assist**
-Unibot's most notable feature, **aim assist**, detects targets by looking for pixels within a specified color range on your screen, and then automatically moves the aim towards the target.
-The target detection utilizes OpenCV to merge color dots into a valid target blob.
+- Detects targets by analyzing pixels within a specified color range on your screen
+- Automatically moves the aim towards the detected target
+- Uses OpenCV to merge color dots into a valid target blob

+**2. Triggerbot**
-**Triggerbot** (/autoshoot) works in sync with the same target detection function and automatically shoots when the player is looking directly at a target.
+- Works in sync with aim assist
+- Automatically shoots when the player is aiming at a target

+**3. Rapid-fire**
-The **rapid-fire** feature clicks rapidly.
-This can be used to automatically shoot semi-automatic weapons.
+- Clicks rapidly to automatically shoot semi-automatic weapons

-The **recoil** feature counters weapon recoil.
-It can be set to work with multiple recoil system types: point-and-shoot, and offset type recoil.
-Point-and-shoot is the most common recoil system used in FPS games and is used in games such as Call of Duty & Rainbow Six Siege.
-Offset type recoil is used in some tactical shooters such as Counter-Strike and VALORANT.
+**4. Recoil Mitigation**
+- Counters weapon recoil
+- Supports multiple recoil systems:
+  - **Point-and-shoot**: Commonly used in games like Call of Duty & Rainbow Six Siege
+  - **Offset type recoil**: Used in tactical shooters like Counter-Strike and VALORANT

 Showcase videos:
 - [Python colorbot hits world record 220k+ score with 100% accuracy on Aim Lab](https://youtube.com/watch?v=8LUBfXCIu6I)